Tousif-Rehman/Network-Traffic-Analysis-Using-Wireshark/README.md

 ## Analysis Process
 This project simulated various network events to identify suspicious activities, such as:
 1. **Unusual DNS Requests**: DNS lookups for non-existent or suspicious domains.
-2. **Failed SSH Login Attempts**: Frequent failed login attempts on SSH, which may suggest a brute-force attack.
-3. **Large Data Transfers**: High-volume file transfers that could indicate data exfiltration.
+2. **Large Data Transfers**: High-volume file transfers that could indicate data exfiltration.

 Details of these simulations and analysis can be found in the [`findings.md`](./findings.md) file.